Pride House: Vancouver Winter Olympics 2010

-The Vancouver location of Pride House was housed within Qmunity center.
+Qmunity, Vancouver's oldest LGBTQ+ community centre, served as the location of Vancouver's Pride House.
 During the 2010 Winter Olympics, the Vancouver and Whistler Pride Houses served as venues for LGBT sportspeople, coaches, visitors and their friends, families and supporters, and became the first Pride Houses at an Olympics.
 Although both Pride Houses offered information and support services to LGBT athletes and attendees, the Whistler location in Pan Pacific Village Centre had a "celebratory theme", while the Vancouver venue emphasised education about Vancouver's LGBT community and, for non-Canadian athletes, information about immigration to and asylum in Canada, including "legal resources" from Egale Canada and the International Lesbian, Gay, Bisexual, Trans and Intersex Association (IGLA).

 Notable visitors to Pride House Vancouver included openly gay Canadian Olympic swimmers Mark Tewksbury and Marion Lay, Vancouver mayor Gregor Robertson and Stephen Colbert, an American political satirist and TV personality.